 This assignment is worth 20% of the final grade and will be marked individually.
-Students will review the requirements set out by McMaster University or Hamilton Integrated Research Ethics Review Board (if appropriate) or other preparation documents (e.g., literature review) and prepare all required documentation.
+Students will review the requirements set out by McMaster University or Hamilton Integrated Research Ethics Review Board (if appropriate) or other preparation documents (e.g. literature review) and prepare all required documentations (note: sample ethics forms are available on the web sites).